Aiswaryabinu/lab_management_app/README.md

 Hosted Project Link: [Insert Hosted Project Link]

 Project Description

-The Coding Lab Management System is a web-based platform designed to streamline coding lab operations by allowing students to receive assignments, write and execute code online, and submit it for AI-assisted review.
-The superadmin (teacher) manages labs, assigns questions, detects malpractice, and scores submissions.
+The Coding Lab Management System is an innovative web platform designed to revolutionize coding education.
+It empowers students to write, compile, and submit code seamlessly while providing educators with advanced tools to manage assignments, evaluate submissions, and uphold academic collaboration.

 The Problem Statement

-Managing coding assignments, preventing malpractice, and ensuring students receive structured feedback are challenges in a traditional lab setting.
+Managing coding labs in educational institutions is inefficient due to the lack of a centralized system for assigning coding problems, compiling and submitting code, tracking student progress and tracking of student progress by the educators.

 The Solution

 We developed a Coding Lab Management System to streamline lab-based programming education by enabling teachers to create and manage assignments, students to write and submit code with real-time compilation, and providing a centralized platform for both teacher and student convenience.
 Technologies/Components Used
 For Software: